ElektraInitiative/libelektra/doc/decisions/header_include.md

 ## Implications

-- All libraries and plugins keep their own headers next to the `.c` files in one directory per library (see also [Library Directory Structure](library_directory_structure.md)).
+- All installed headers must be put into `build/include`.
-- We must set up CMake such that the relative includes work as expected within the build directory.
+- Non-installed headers meanwhile must be kept next to the `.c` files that use them (e.g. `src/libs/mylib`).

 ## Related Decisions